 Let us instead assume that the interest rates were to increase by 1%.
 Again this impacts the reinvestment rates and YTM on which the price one year later is calculated.
 The value of the investment one year later is now 109,231.
 This means there is a shortfall of 769.
 The surplus position has fallen 133% over the original position.

 Duration matching/ immunization

 We can see that the bond is very sensitive to changes in interest rates.
-In order to lock in the guaranteed rate of 10% over the one year period we need to select a bond with duration of 1.
+In order to lock in the guaranteed rate of 10% over the one year period, we need to select a bond with a duration of 1.
 The duration of the 5-year bond given above is 3.79.

 One alternative is to purchase and hold zero coupon bonds whose maturity coincides with the maturity of the liability payment date.
 Zero coupon bonds are price insensitive (or immune) to changes in rates as they mature at par on the maturity date regardless of how rates have fluctuated over the holding period.
 However, zero coupon bonds may have insufficient yield, so the bank may need to invest in coupon bearing bonds.

 A coupon bearing bond with similar characteristics as the 5 year bond but with duration (Macaulay Duration) of 1 has a maturity of approximately 1 year and 1 month (maturity date of August 8, 2011).
 Investment in 979.03 units of this bond will yield an investment after one year of 112,363 in the original position, 112,348 when interest rates increase by 1% and 112,378 when interest rates decline by 1%.
 We can now see that there is very little variation (±1%) in the expected net revenue earned as compared to when we had the 5-year bond, i.e. the surplus is less sensitive to interest rate changes.